ciren/cilib/docs/basics/lenses.md

 - `Mem[A](b: Position[A], v: Position[A])`

-`Mem` ins't a complex data type at all but it is very important to CILib.
+`Mem` isn't a complex data type at all but it is important to CILib.
 We will now see why.

 ## A Quick Look at Entity